 Allison Marie Loconto

-Cordula Kropp is a sociologist and an expert for sustainability research, science-technology-studies, social innovation, technology and risk assessments.
-She is professor for sociology of environment and technology at the University of Stuttgart, Germany and director of the Research Center for Interdisciplinary Risk and Innovation Studies (ZIRIUS).
+Cordula Kropp is a sociologist and an expert for sustainability research, science technology studies, social innovation, technology and risk assessments.
+She is professor of sociology of environment and technology at the University of Stuttgart, Germany, and director of the Research Center for Interdisciplinary Risk and Innovation Studies (ZIRIUS).

-Irene Antoni-Komar is a cultural scientist and a Research Associate at the Carl von Ossietzky of University Oldenburg.
-She works on sustainable food economy and transdisciplinary research and is co-editor and author of Transformative Unternehmen und die Wende in der Ernährungswirtschaft, 2019.
+Irene Antoni-Komar is a cultural scientist and a research associate at the Carl von Ossietzky University of Oldenburg, Germany.
+She works on sustainable food economy and transdisciplinary research and is co-editor of Transformative Unternehmen und die Wende in der Ernährungswirtschaft (2019).